They are so flavourful, made using wholesome ingredients, and perfect for breakfast, lunch, or even dinner.

 - Preheat your griddle and then in a small bowl, combine the soy milk and apple cider vinegar.
 Set aside to let it curdle.

 - In a large bowl, whisk together the flour, baking powder, cinnamon, ginger, nutmeg and cloves.
 Once mixed, add the pumpkin puree, maple syrup, apple sauce, vanilla, and now curdled milk.
-Mix until combined.
+Mix until combined, without over mixing.

 - Drop about 1/4 cup worth of your batter onto your hot griddle, leaving plenty of space between each pancake.

-- Serve with chopped pecans, maple syrup, blueberry chia jam, or fresh fruit.
+- Serve with chopped pecans, sliced banana, maple syrup, blueberry chia jam, or berries.